 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE issued a pre-publication Federal Register final rule regarding test procedures for residential water heaters and certain commercial water heaters (June 27, 2014).
+DOE published a Federal Register final rule regarding test procedures for residential water heaters and certain commercial water heaters 79 FR 40541 (July 11, 2014).
 For more information, please see the rulemaking webpage.

 Standards for Commercial Water Heating Equipment

 The following content summarizes the energy conservation standards for commercial water heating equipment.
 The text is not an official reproduction of the Code of Federal Regulations and should not be used for legal research or citation.

 Commercial water heating equipment manufactured and distributed in commerce, as defined by 42 U.S.C.
 6291(16), on and after October 29, 2003 must meet the energy conservation standards specified in the Code of Federal Regulations, 10 CFR 431.110.
 This information is also available in the Electronic Code of Federal Regulations.

 Each commercial storage water heater, instantaneous water heater, unfired hot water storage tank and hot water supply boiler must meet the applicable energy conservation standard level(s) as follows.
 (Note: Any packaged boiler that provides service water, that meets the definition of "commercial packaged boiler" in subpart E of this part, but does not meet the definition of "hot water supply boiler" in subpart G, must meet the requirements that apply to it under subpart E.)